fubar2/toolfactory/README.md

-﻿# WARNING before you start
+﻿*WARNING before you start*

-# Install this tool on a private Galaxy ONLY
+ Install this tool on a private Galaxy ONLY
-# Please NEVER on a public or production instance
+ Please NEVER on a public or production instance

-# updated august 2014 by John Chilton adding citation support
+Updated august 2014 by John Chilton adding citation support

-#
-# updated august 8 2014 to fix bugs reported by Marius van den Beek
+Updated august 8 2014 to fix bugs reported by Marius van den Beek

-# please cite the resource at
+Please cite the resource at
 http://bioinformatics.oxfordjournals.org/cgi/reprint/bts573?ijkey=lczQh1sWrMwdYWJ&keytype=ref
-# if you use this tool in your published work.
+if you use this tool in your published work.

 *Short Story*